Izu Peninsula, Shizuoka

 Discover Kawazu’s Seven Cascades

-Follow the forested trail through seven breathtaking waterfalls, soothing hot springs, and seasonal blooms that make Kawazu a sanctuary for every season.
+Follow the forested trail through seven breathtaking waterfalls—ranging from the 30m Odaru to the intimate 2m Kanidaru—in a sanctuary for every season.

 Highlights Along the Trail